Handscroll; ink and light color on paper

 John L. Severance Fund 1954.262

-Painted at the age of 68, this landscape is one of Xiao Yuncong’s most mature works.
-Extraordinary in its combination of fine details and bold brushstrokes and washes, it is also one of its longest compositions in handscroll format, extending over seven meters in length.
+Painted at age 68, this landscape is one of Xiao Yuncong’s most mature works.
+Extraordinary in its combination of fine details with bold brushstrokes and bluish washes, it is also one of his longest compositions in handscroll format, extending over 23 feet.
+Throughout his lifetime, Xiao visited Nanjing and Yangzhou, where he met with other painters and literati.
+Regarded as the founder of the Gushu school (姑孰派) of painting, Xiao painted from nature, and his landscapes are informed by his travels, as well as by his experience as a print designer.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.